specdown/specdown/docs/cli/running_specs.md

         --env <env>...
 Set an environment variable (format: 'VAR_NAME=value') --shell-command <shell-command>    The shell command used to execute script blocks [default: bash -c] --unset-env <unset-env>...
 Unset an environment variable
-        --workspace-dir <workspace-dir>    The directory where commands will be executed
+        --working-dir <working-dir>        The directory where commands will be executed.
+This is relative to the workspace dir
+        --workspace-dir <workspace-dir>    Set the workspace directory

 ARGS:
     <spec-files>...
 The spec files to run